Tag

 As a result, there have been hundreds of football games over the years – so many, in fact, that narrowing down our selection to a mere 28 titles was near impossible.
 Arguments raged across the office – FIFA or Pro Evo?
 Sensi or Kick Off? – and that’s exactly as it should be.
 After nearly 30 years, EA and FIFA have now officially cut ties so will EA Sports FC be gracing this list in the future?

-Whether you agree or disagree with our list, we hope it’ll spark plenty of memories.
+Whether you agree or disagree with our list, we hope it’ll plenty of memories.
 Let the arguments begin.

-27) Footballer of the Year (1986, ZX Spectrum)
+27) (1986, ZX Spectrum)

 .